awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-from-instance.md

 The following are limitations when creating an Auto Scaling group from an EC2 instance:
 + If the identified instance has tags, the tags are not copied to the `Tags` attribute of the new Auto Scaling group\.
 + The Auto Scaling group includes the block device mapping from the AMI used to launch the instance; it does not include any block devices attached after instance launch\.
-+ If the identified instance is registered with one or more load balancers, the load balancer names are not copied to the `LoadBalancerNames` attribute of the new Auto Scaling group\.
++ If the identified instance is registered with one or more load balancers, the information about the load balancer is not copied to the load balancer or target group attribute of the new Auto Scaling group\.

 **Prerequisites**